Using the Document Store

 What is the Document Store?

 A Document Store is a database that can store data that you would want your Cloud Function to keep over time.
 For example, if you want your Cloud Function to register and store what actions each user takes, you could store this in the document store.
-Each Cloud Function has its own separate store and can only read and write data to its own store.
-A Cloud Function can only access a single store.
-The document store can accept any data in JSON format.
-This means that if you store documents in the store, you must ensure that your data can be converted to JSON.
+Each Cloud Function has the following characteristics in relation to the Document Store:

-A local document store is automatically provided for you when you develop your Cloud Function.
+- A local document store is automatically provided for you when you develop your Cloud Function.

 Store Availability

-• When developing the local store is reset at each restart.
+- When developing, the local store is reset at each restart.

 When starting your Cloud Function, you should see the following messages: